cloudquery/docs/docs/developers/sdk/provider/error-classifier.md

 This way a specific error from a [Fetch Resolver](../table/fetch-resolvers) can be classified with a severity level and type, to be reported differently to the user.

+If a given `error` already satisfies the `diag.Diagnostic` interface, it will not get passed through the ErrorClassifier.

 :::tip
 The error classifier is not able to ignore errors.
 Ignoring errors should be done at a [Table](../table/overview) level, using an `IgnoreErrorFunc`.
 :::